sanket1207/Space-Shooter-Python/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.

 ## Acknowledgements